A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Linear Speedup Analysis of Federated Averaging

-\end{theorem} \textbf{Linear speedup. }We first compare our bound with that in \cite{li2019convergence}, which is $\mathcal{O}(\frac{1}{NT}+\frac{E^{2}}{KT}+\frac{E^{2}G^{2}}{T})$.
+\textbf{Linear speedup. }We compare our bound with that in \cite{li2019convergence}, which is $\mathcal{O}(\frac{1}{NT}+\frac{E^{2}}{KT}+\frac{E^{2}G^{2}}{T})$.
 Because the term $\frac{E^{2}G^{2}}{T}$ is also $\mathcal{O}(1/T)$ without a dependence on $N$, for any choice of $E$ their bound cannot achieve linear speedup.
-The improvement of our bound comes from the term $\frac{\kappa^{2}E^{2}G^{2}/\mu}{T^{2}}$, which now is $\mathcal{O}(E^{2}/T^{2})$.
+The improvement of our bound comes from the term $\frac{\kappa^{2}E^{2}G^{2}/\mu}{T^{2}}$, which now is $\mathcal{O}(E^{2}/T^{2})$ and so is not of leading order.
 As a result, all leading terms scale with $1/N$ in the full device participation setting, and with $1/K$ in the partial participation setting.
 This implies that in both settings, there is a \emph{linear speedup} in the number of active workers during a communication round.
-We also emphasize that the reason one cannot recover the full participation bound by setting $K=N$ in the partial participation bound is due to the variance generated by sampling which depends on $E$. \\ \textbf{Communication Complexity.} Our bound implies a distinction in the choice of $E$ between the full and partial participation settings.
-With full participation there is linear speedup $\mathcal{O}(1/NT)$ as long as $E=\mathcal{O}(\sqrt{T/N})$ since then $\mathcal{O}(E^{2}/T^{2})=\mathcal{O}(1/NT)$ matches the leading term.
-This corresponds to a communication complexity of $T/E=\mathcal{O}(\sqrt{NT})$.
-In contrast, the bound in \cite{li2019convergence} does not allow $E$ to scale with $\sqrt{T}$ to preserve $\mathcal{O}(1/T)$ rate, even for full participation.
-On the other hand, with partial participation, $\frac{\kappa E^{2}G^{2}/\mu}{KT}$ is also a leading term, and so $E$ must be $\mathcal{O}(1)$.
-In this case, our bound still yields a linear speedup in $K$, which is also confirmed by experiments.
-The requirement $E=\mathcal{O}(1)$ in partial participation likely cannot be removed for our sampling schemes, as the sampling variance is $\Omega(E^{2}/T^{2})$ and the dependence on $E$ is tight. \\ \textbf{Comparison with related work.} To better understand the significance of the obtained bound, we compare our rates to the best-known results in related settings. \cite{haddadpour2019convergence} proves a linear speedup $\mathcal{O}(1/NT)$ result for strongly convex and smooth objectives, with $\mathcal{O}(N^{1/3}T^{2/3})$ communication complexity with \emph{i.i.d.} data and partial participation.
-However, their results build on the bounded gradient diversity assumption, which implies the existence of $\mathbf{w}^*$ that minimizes all local objectives (see discussions in Section~\ref{sec:assumptions}), effectively removing system heterogeneity.
-The bound in \cite{koloskova2020unified} matches our bound in the full participation case, but their framework excludes partial participation \cite[Proposition 1]{koloskova2020unified}.
+We also emphasize that the reason one cannot recover the full participation bound by setting $K=N$ in the partial participation bound is due to the variance generated by sampling.